Recognizing Excellence in Corporate Inclusion

 Strengthening Supply Chain Resilience

 Inclusive procurement helps companies develop more secure supply chains.
-Companies improve their supply chain stability when they select multiple suppliers instead of relying on few vendors.
-During the COVID-19 pandemic companies with multiple suppliers adapted supply chain disruptions more easily than businesses that depended on few suppliers.
+Companies improve supply chain stability by selecting multiple suppliers rather than relying on a few vendors.
+During the COVID-19 pandemic, companies with multiple suppliers adapted to supply chain disruptions more easily than businesses that depended on a few suppliers.

 Companies that use many different suppliers gain greater speed and adaptability to handle market shifts.
-Their knowledge of local conditions enables businesses to handle regional difficulties better and maintain uninterrupted operations.
+Their knowledge of local conditions enables businesses to better handle regional challenges and maintain uninterrupted operations.

 Driving Innovation Through Diversity